What is Holter Monitoring?

 Schedule Your Holter Monitoring Appointment

-Dr. Beshai uses the ECG and Holter monitoring as an important diagnostic test that can detect abnormalities in the heart rhythm and where they’re coming from.
-When it comes to the heart, early screening and monitoring is essential, even if symptoms have not occurred yet.
-If you think you could benefit from Holter monitoring, contact our office and schedule your appointment at the Heart Rhythm Institute of Arizona.
+Dr. Beshai uses ECG and Holter monitoring as an important diagnostic test that can detect abnormalities in the heart rhythm and where they’re coming from.
+When it comes to the heart, early screening and monitoring are essential, even if symptoms have not occurred yet.
+If you think you could benefit from Holter monitoring, contact Heart Rhythm Institute of Arizona to meet with Dr. Beshai, an experienced cardiac electrophysiologist, by calling our office or filling out our online form.

 The Heart Institute of Arizona has a wide array of services that come with our premium care.
 From in-office dianostics and treatable conditions, to hospital based procedures, we’ve got your heart covered.